Lectures and Essays

-Jasmine Sierra is a student of Spalding University pursuing her MFA in poetry, and in the midst of organizing her first manuscript, title TBA.
-A two-time 2019 Pushcart Nominee, her work has been featured in or is forthcoming in the Sante Fe Review, Peach Velvet Magazine, Winter Tangerine, Vagabond City Literature, and in a number of her undergraduate magazines from Oberlin College.
+Jasmine Sierra is a student of Spalding University pursuing her MFA in poetry.
+She has also completed her first manuscript, The 8th House and Other Poems.
+A two-time 2020 Pushcart Nominee, her work has been featured in: Sante Fe Review, Peach Velvet Magazine, Winter Tangerine, Vagabond City Literature, Nepantla, and InSolidarity.